Alpha granule

 Alpha granules, (α-granules) also known as platelet alpha-granules are a cellular component of platelets.
 Platelets contain different types of granules that perform different functions, and include alpha granules, dense granules, and lysosomes.
-Of these, alpha granules are the most common, making up between 50% to 80% of the secretory granules.
+Of these, alpha granules are the most common, making up 50% to 80% of the secretory granules.
 Alpha granules contain several growth factors.

 Contents

 Contents include insulin-like growth factor 1, platelet-derived growth factors, TGF beta, platelet factor 4 (which is a heparin-binding chemokine) and other clotting proteins (such as thrombospondin, fibronectin, factor V, and von Willebrand factor).

 The alpha granules express the adhesion molecule P-selectin and CD63.
 These are transferred to the membrane after synthesis.

 The other type of granules within platelets are called dense granules.

 Clinical significance

 A deficiency of alpha granules is known as gray platelet syndrome.